 “Yahweh God said, ‘See, the man has become like one of us, with his knowledge of good and evil.
 He must not be allowed to stretch his hand out next and pick from the tree of life also, and eat some and live forever.'”

 God expelled them from the garden and set up guards at the gate.
-It looks like it was meant to be a permanent lock out, right?
+It reads like it was meant to be a permanent lock out, right?

-Jesus came and that rule changed, too.
-Because through Jesus, we are allowed through the gate and allowed to eat of the tree of life (His body and blood) and live forever.
+Jesus came and that rule in Gen 3:22 changed, too.
+Because with the introduction of Jesus, we are now permitted through the gate and allowed to eat of the tree of life (His body and blood) and live forever.

 Man, God’s precious human creation whom He loves with fierce tenderness, did not heed God’s warning, ate the fruit, so God changed the plan.
 This is not accusing God of being fallible or less than perfect but rather clear evidence that God is living, dynamic, constantly creating, and actively working WITH us, whom He created, and in whom He delights as we continue to develop, evolve, and mirror His creative nature back to Him.